Brain Injury Identity Card

 The card is provided free-of-charge.

-The Brain Injury Identity Card has been developed as part of Headway’s Justice Project, which aims to:
+The Brain Injury Identity Card has been developed as part of Headway’s Justice Programme, which aims to:

 - Raise awareness of brain injury throughout the criminal justice system